ETS-ReactNative1/Tourism-App/README.md

-#more pages on working for added
+# The app is on still working for final release....